block-core/documentation/docs/decentralization/social-media/social-media-platforms.md

 **<a href="https://en.wikipedia.org/wiki/There_ain%27t_no_such_thing_as_a_free_lunch" title="There Ain't No Such Thing As A Free Lunch">TANSTAAFL</a>** - _"There Ain't No Such Thing As A Free Lunch" - Robert Heinlein, The Moon Is A Harsh Mistress_

-The productization of the user has become a reality on centralized social media platforms and other internet &quot;utilities&quot; such as search engines.
-This graphic tells the tale:
+Today’s social media platforms sustain their operation through productizing the user.

 ![](users-as-product.jpg)